jhendess/metadict/doc/concepts.md

   - DictionaryEntry:
   Dictionary entries contain a certain word in two different languages.
 Each dictionary has an entry type (e.g. noun or verb) and contains two ``DictionaryObject`` objects.
-These contain the different words for a single entry in different languages (remember the input and output types for dictionaries?).
+These contain the different words for a single entry in different languages (remember the source and target types for dictionaries?).

   - Similar recommendations:
   These are basically recommendations for the user.
 The user should see them *after* his query to find similar sounding